 Three board members are elected each year for staggered three year terms.
 One member of the board is elected to represent each of the following categories: Newspapers, Periodicals/New Media, Wire Services, Radio, TV, and Photographers.
 Three other members are elected at large.

-The association is led by a President, who is the chief executive officer.
+The association is led by a President.
 Other officers are Vice President, Secretary, and Treasurer.

 Since 1914, the White House Correspondents’ Association has operated independently of the White House and the White House credentialing process.